Assistant Professor of Biomedical Engineering

-Professor Truong works in the area of synthetic and systems biology, where he and his lab focus on building "Synthetic Cells and Genomes".
-They perform large scale human genome engineering in pluripotent stem cells (iPSCs), because these cells may become any cell in the body.
-The lab turns these engineered cells into "off-the-shelf" somatic cells with therapeutic potential, focusing initially on immune cell types.
+Professor Truong works in the area of synthetic and systems biology, where he and his lab focus on building engineered cell therapies by using the techniques of "synthetic genomics".
+They perform large scale human genome engineering in pluripotent stem cells (iPSCs), which can become any desired cell-type in the body.
+The lab turns these engineered cells into "off-the-shelf" somatic cells with therapeutic potential, focusing initially on immune cells and neurons.
 The potential applications of these engineered cells include cancer cell immunotherapy, cell replacement therapy, tissue regeneration, and reducing autoimmune dysfunction.

 - B.S. - University of California San Diego